akoSalman/payment/README.md

     'aliases' => [
       ...
-      'Gateway' => Larabookir\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]
+      'Gateway' => Ako\Gateway\Gateway::class, // <-- add this line at the end of aliases array ]

 Step 3: